 Should vinyl be stored upright?

 One of the best ways to store vinyl records is vertically.
 Storing records horizontally may place too much pressure on albums lower in the stack, causing damage and affecting the sound quality.
 If storing records at a slant, be sure to provide support backing to protect the back few albums from warping.

 Final step: properly store collection

 After preparing your records for storage, it’s time to organize!
 If you are using a shelving unit to store your records, you will need to purchase a few storage boxes to keep your vinyl protected.
 If you are using a storage cabinet, consider purchasing record organizers.
 When stacking your LPs vertically, be sure to support the last two or three albums with backing (like cardboard) to prevent any bending or warping “Under Pressure.”

 “‘Fools’ said I, ‘You do not know | Silence like a cancer grows’” – Simon & Garfunkel, The Sound of Silence

 Pretty sure Simon & Garfunkel weren’t singing about protecting your records, but it’s easy to imagine what life would be like without good music.
 Make sure you take care of your record collection now, so your tunes will be loud and proud for years to come.

 Need storage for your records?

-This blog was originally written by Nicholas Sollitto and published on Feb.
+An earlier version of this blog was written by Nicholas Sollitto and published on Feb.
 17, 2022.